JuliaData/DataTables.jl/docs/src/man/getting_started.md

 Nullable(1) + Nullable()
 ```

-The get() function can be used to extract the value from the `Nullable` wrapper.
+The get() function can be used to extract the value from the `Nullable` wrapper when it is not null.

 example :
 ```julia